kisso/disassembler-python/README.md

 To run the application use one of the following commands:
 ```
 python main.py -h, --help                   show this help message and exit
 python main.py -f FILE, --file FILE         specify a file to decode
 python main.py -e, --example                use this option to use example program
+python main.py -o OUTPUT, --output OUTPUT   specify a file to save output in
 ```

 ## Example